 The Singer 15’s series, (15-89) best vintage sewing machine for free-motion quilting

-The Brother HC1850 sewing and quilting machine is an excellent option for those who are looking for a versatile machine that can handle both light sewing projects and heavier quilting tasks.
-When comparing the price and the number of features it is no wonder why this machine is so popular among beginners and more advanced sewists alike.
-It also comes with a number of accessories, including an extension table, so you can start using it right away.
+The Brother HC1850 sewing and quilting machine is an excellent option for those looking for a versatile machine that can handle both light sewing projects and heavier quilting tasks.
+When comparing the price and the number of features it is no wonder why this machine is so popular among beginners and more advanced sewists.
+It also comes with several accessories, including an extension table, so you can start using it right away.
 Check the Brother HC1850 latest prices on Amazon.

 - 185 Built-in stitches, including 55 alphanumeric and 8 one-step auto-size buttonhole styles